|Established 14 February 2011|

 TILLIE was saved from a shelter in the south.
 TILLIE is spayed, rabies, age-appropriate vaccines, heartworm & tick disease tested negative, dewormed and on monthly preventatives.
 She weighs around 50 pounds and has an estimated date of birth of 14 June 2017 .
 We have no way of knowing for sure what breed she is and so it is up to potential adopters to look at her pictures, video’s many more can be found on the rescue website, and decide for themselves.

-TILLIE & BINGUS are located at Give a Dog a Home Rescue in Sebec and are available for adoption for an adoption fee of $800 for both dogs.
+TILLIE is located at Give a Dog a Home Rescue in Sebec and is available for adoption for a reduced adoption fee of $100

 Dog Application Form - https://www.giveadogahome-rescue.org/forms/form?formid=5838